gbadev-org/tonc/content/asm.md

 - First, the assembly is much longer than the C file.
 This is not surprising as you can only have one instruction per line.
 While it makes the file longer, it also makes parsing each line easier.

 - There are four basic types of line formats: labels (lines ending in a colon ‘:’), and instructions, and then in lines starting with a period or not.
-The instructions that start with a period are not really instructions, but <span class="dfn">directives</span>; they are hints to the assembler, not part of the CPU's instruction set.
+The instructions that start with a period are not really instructions, but <dfn>directives</dfn>; they are hints to the assembler, not part of the CPU's instruction set.
 As such, you can expect them to differ between assemblers.

   The real instructions are usually composed of a mnemonic (`add`, `ldr`, `b`, `mov`) followed by register identifiers, numbers or labels.
 With a little thought, you should be able to piece together what each of these might do.
 For example, `add` performs an addition, `ldr` read something from memory, `b` branches, i.e. jumps to another memory address and `mov` does an assignment.